-If you have hypothyroidism, it can cause depression or anxiety, or OCD (Obessive Compulsive Disorder).
-The medications used to treat the psychiatric disorders work temporarily at best, if at all because they don’t address the low thyroid hormone.
+If you have hypothyroidism, it can cause depression or anxiety, or OCD (Obsessive Compulsive Disorder).
+The medications used to treat psychiatric disorders work temporarily at best, if at all because they don’t address the low thyroid hormone.
 It may be subclinical too, meaning the labs appear almost as if they are normal.
-This is the trouble people get into when treating a symptoms (ie the anxiety) instead of the root cause (ie hypothyroidism in my example).
+This is the trouble people get into when treating symptoms (ie anxiety) instead of the root cause (ie hypothyroidism in my example).

 So as you can see, anxiety alone can encompass a lot of symptoms and be overlooked by a parent.
 If your teenager has any of these symptoms, the underpinning cause may very well be thyroid disease, either high or low.

 If you have depression or anxiety, then failing to normalize low thyroid hormone levels will make it harder, if not impossible for you to feel normal.

 There’s a very strong correlation between psychiatric disorders and thyroid disease.
 This fact shocks most people suffering from either condition because the correlation is not discussed very often, and many good doctors overlook the connection because their practice is ONE thing, it has a singular focus as in endocrinology… or psychiatry, but not both.
 They need to understand a little bit about both branches of medicine to really get how intricately these two disorders are tied, and some doctors do, but not all.

 Endocrinologists almost always prescribe Levothyroxine to try people on as their first thyroid medication.
 The response will not be that good… but it’s rather popular.
 Some very good clinical research shows it is not ‘the fix’ for people with hypothyroidism who ALSO have chronic stress, hormone imbalances, depression, OCD, or anxiety.